-Since BlackRock announced the BGI deal on June 12, 2009, the stock has returned (BLK) 6.4 percent, compared with a 16 percent return for the Standard & Poor’s 500 Index of asset managers and custody banks.
+Since BlackRock announced the BGI deal on June 12, 2009, the stock has returned (BLK:US) 6.4 percent, compared with a 16 percent return for the Standard & Poor’s 500 Index of asset managers and custody banks.
 This year, the shares have fallen 0.8 percent, including reinvested dividends, while the asset manager index rose 13 percent through July 3.

 Barclays, which took a stake in BlackRock at the time of the transaction, in May said it would sell its entire 19.6 percent holding in the asset manager amid tighter capital requirements.
 As part of the transaction, BlackRock bought back $1 billion of shares.